What is a spam sender?

-In email marketing, a spam account is an email address used to send repetitive, unsolicited, and irrelevant messages to people who didn’t consent to receiving them.
-These accounts typically promote products or services in an intrusive and misleading way.
+In email marketing, a spam sender is an abusive email sender who sends repetitive, unsolicited, and/or irrelevant messages to people who didn’t consent to receive them.
+These domains may promote products or services in an intrusive and misleading way.

-If your audience’s inbox providers flag your brand’s email address as a spam account, this can negatively affect your brand’s reputation, email deliverability rates, and marketing ROI
+If your audience’s inbox providers flag your brand’s email domain as a spam sender, this will harm your email deliverability rates

-How to avoid being flagged as a spam account
+How to avoid being flagged as a spam sender

-To prevent your brand’s email address from being labeled as a spam account, follow these steps:
+To prevent your brand’s email address from being labeled as a spam sender, follow these steps:

 1. Use a recognizable sender name

-Make sure the email address you use to reach out to your audience reflects your brand by using a clear and recognizable sender name.
+Make sure your brand uses a clear and recognizable sender name in your email address.
 You can do this by using a custom sending domain rather than a generic one assigned by an inbox provider like Gmail.

-When you use a custom domain, your email address is displayed as info@yourbrandname.com or sales@yourbrandname.com, reinforcing your professional image.
-This helps subscribers immediately identify your emails and encourages them to open and engage with your messages.
+When you use a custom domain, your email address is displayed as info@yourbrandname.com, for example.
+This helps subscribers immediately identify your emails and know they’re safe to open and engage with.

 2. Authenticate your email domain

-Authenticating your email domain verifies that your messages come from your brand, improving your email deliverability and helping you avoid spam filters.
+Authenticating your email domain verifies that your messages come from your brand.

-To authenticate your email, implement the appropriate protocols like SPF, DKIM, or DMARC to:
+To authenticate your email, implement authentication protocols like SPF, DKIM, or DMARC to:

 • Prove your emails are sent from authorized servers